Last Updated on October 5, 2022 by Jim Ferri

 By Tony Tedeschi

 Fires ablaze on the rivers of a major American city – a catastrophic ecological disaster?
 Nope.
-“Waterfire, Providence, Rhode Island“.
+“Waterfire, Providence, RI“.
 Alternate Saturdays, mid-May to late November.

-Each year, more than 80 wood-stacked braziers are set ablaze along the Providence, Woonasquatucket and Moshassuck Rivers, which help define some of the city’s downtown districts.
+Each year, more than 80 wood-stacked braziers are set ablaze along the Providence, RI Woonasquatucket and Moshassuck Rivers.
+The river help define some of the city’s downtown districts.

-The six-month-long riverfront celebration turns a significant part of the central city into a festival, replete with food, drink, entertainment and a party atmosphere that engenders a sense of community among the throngs of people who drift along the riverfronts, drawn to the fires and their musical accompaniment.
+The six-month-long riverfront celebration turns a significant part of the central city into a festival, replete with food, drink, entertainment and a party atmosphere.
+It also engenders a sense of community among the throngs who drift along the riverfronts, drawn to the fires and their musical accompaniment.

-Spectators stand or sit with legs dangling along the walls lining the rivers, watching near hypnotically, as the fires cast their glow upon the facades of office towers, turning them into yellow-to-orange accents against the blue-black night, while gondolas and other small boats ply the rivers, taking passengers along the fire-snaked routes.
+Spectators stand or sit with legs dangling along the walls lining the rivers, watching near hypnotically.
+The fires cast their glow upon the facades of office towers, turning them into yellow-to-orange accents against the blue-black night, while gondolas and other small boats ply the rivers, taking passengers along the fire-snaked routes.

-As the descendant of pyrotechnics, who had emigrated from central Italy just prior to World War I, I found myself almost spellbound by Waterfire as a kind of answer to the ephemeral nature of my ancestors’ bombs bursting in air, then dissipating into the blackness.
+As the descendant of pyrotechnics, who had emigrated from central Italy just prior to World War I, I found myself almost spellbound by Waterfire in Providence, RI.
+It is a kind of answer to the ephemeral nature of my ancestors’ bombs bursting in air.
 The spectacle gave me both something to hold onto, from sunset to midnight, as either the center of my attention or, alternatively, an ongoing performance that drew me to it as I proceeded along my passeggiatta.

 Waterfire Is Awash in Music

-The entire Waterfire course is awash in musical accompaniment, which adds to the hypnotic effect of the experience.
-Genres are juxtaposed: the jazz of Chet Baker, a French torch song by Yves Montand, opera by Bellini, the guitar work of Ry Cooder, as well as recorded natural sounds and music related to the ritual, religious and symbolic sources of the fiery sculpture.
+The entire Waterfire course is awash in musical accompaniment, which also adds to the hypnotic effect of the experience.
+Genres are juxtaposed.
+There’s jazz of Chet Baker, a French torch song by Yves Montand, opera by Bellini, guitar work by Ry Cooder.
+IThere are also recorded natural sounds and music related to the ritual, religious and symbolic sources of the fiery sculpture.

-The organizers vary the soundtrack with each performance and include works by artists from throughout the world, deliberately juxtaposing “the emotional character of the music . . . to the minimalism of the sculpture—just as fire is paired with water.”
+The organizers vary the soundtrack with each performance and include works by artists from throughout the world.
+They juxtapose “the character of the music . . . to the minimalism of the sculpture—just as fire is paired with water.”

-Waterfire is the brainchild of Barnaby Evans, a multimedia artist and graduate of Brown University, in the heart of Providence.
-A smaller version began in 1994 as “First Fire,” then grew into its present incarnation in 1997, attracting millions of visitors over the years.
+Waterfire in Providence, RI is the brainchild of Barnaby Evans, a multimedia artist.
+Evans is agraduate of Brown University, in the heart of Providence.
+A smaller version began in 1994 as “First Fire.”
+It then grew into its present incarnation in 1997, attracting millions of visitors over the years.
 Despite having studied sciences at Brown, Evans eventually became one of those artists, who illuminate the soul of a place.
 His handiwork has drawn the attention of other cities around the country and the world.

 The Epicenter of Design

-While Waterfire is clearly the center of attention on the evenings of its captivating half-year tenure, what else to do during a long weekend in the city?
+Waterfire is clearly the center of attention on the evenings of its captivating half-year tenure.
+But what else to do during a long weekend in the city?

 The Rhode Island School of Design enjoys a major presence just east of the Providence River in the heart of the city.
 Funding for the founding of RISD was a bit quirky.
 With $1,675 left over from fund-raising for Rhode Island’s participation in 1876 Centennial Exposition in Philadelphia, the Women’s Centennial Commission was faced with the choice of financing the school or a water fountain in Roger Williams Park.
 They chose the school.